nickolashkraus/nickolaskraus-io/site/content/articles/redirecting-one-apex-domain-to-another-apex-domain-with-amazon-s3.md

 ---
-title: "Redirecting one apex domain to another apex domain with Amazon S3"
+title: "Redirecting One Apex Domain to Another Apex Domain with Amazon S3"
 date: 2022-05-12T00:00:00-06:00
 draft: false
 description: How to redirect one apex domain to another apex domain with Amazon S3